 There are a few necessary steps involved in starting a holding company.
 The first is to evaluate your needs.
 Decide what you want from this process of creating a holding company.

 To form a holding company you will need to register in the state of Delaware.
 You will be required to provide your business name, articles of incorporation, and the name of the business agent managing the operating and holding company.
-You can be the agent for both the operating and holding company if you choose to do so.
+You can be the agent for both the operating and holding company if you choose to do so, but we don't recomment being the registered agent.

 The articles of incorporation are essential because they provide an outline for the purpose of your company.
 It will also include the officers, and specify how you plan to make business decisions.
 You will also need to create a bank account for your holding company because the operating and holding companies must use separate bank accounts to keep track of their bank records separately.